 After the argument, Hull said, “Suddenly, I thought of making a stone giant, and passing it off as a petrified man.”

 Hull’s hoax actually began in Iowa.
 He bought a huge block of gypsum under the cover story that it would become an Abraham Lincoln monument.
-Hull shipped the block to Chicago, where a German stone cutter carved it.
+Hull shipped the block to Chicago, where a German stone cutter carved it at his workshop at 940 N. Clark Street.

 The rails took the giant from Chicago to upstate New York, where Hull and Newell buried it in November 1868.